 If you need assistance with the Poster upload site, please contact firstname.lastname@example.org, and you will receive a prompt response.
 Be sure to include your poster title and/or presentation number.

-Poster Awards: Awards will be presented designating best poster in each clinical category.
+Poster Awards: Awards will be presented designating the best poster in each clinical category.
 The Program Committee will select the poster winners.
-To be considered for an award, files must be uploaded to the ePoster site on or before Friday, October 13.
+To be considered for an award, files must be uploaded to the ePoster site on or before Friday, October 11.

-Dismantling: Posters must be removed On Saturday, November 4 at 7:30 p.m. immediately following the Reception.
+Dismantling: Posters must be removed on Sunday, November 10 at 12:00 p.m.
 Remaining posters will be discarded.

-Display: Posters will be displayed on 4’ high x 8 wide’ tack boards; push pins are supplied.
-Contact Information for the presenter including last name, and poster number should be placed on the back side of the poster in the upper left corner.
-Attach the poster with push pins.
-Tapes, glues, or other messy or permanent substances are not appropriate for use on tack boards.
-You will have the option to order a mailing/hanging service when you upload your poster.
+Mounting: Velcro dots will be supplied for mounting.
+Contact information for the poster owner, including last name and poster number, should be placed on the back side of the poster in the upper left corner.
+Tape, glue, or other messy or permanent substances are not appropriate for use on the museum display panels.
+You will have the option to order a printing/hanging service when you upload your poster file online.
+AAHKS encourages use of this service to ensure the correct sizing, printing, shipping and mounting.

-The AAHKS Shop located by the Registration area can assist you on-site.
-The AAHKS Shop will store your tubes or shipping material and provide pushpins. – be sure tubes are clearly marked with your name.
+Tube storage: The AAHKS Shop can store your tubes or shipping material.
+Be sure tubes are clearly marked with your name and that you pick them up before Sunday.

 Printing Your Poster: A professional poster printing service is available to all poster presenters.
-Your poster will be shipped onsite and hung on your designated poster board for you.
-Use of this poster printing and hanging service is not mandatory.
-You can order this service by logging in to the same website for ePosters.
+Your poster will be shipped onsite and affixed to the museum display panel for you.
+Use of this poster printing and hanging service is optional.
+You can order this service by logging in to the same website for ePoster uploads.

-Transporting: If possible, do not mail your poster yourself unless it is addressed to you as a Hotel Guest.
+Transporting: If possible, do not mail your poster unless it is addressed to you as a hotel guest where you are staying.
 It is best to hand-carry it to the meeting or use the printing/hanging/mailing service available through the ePoster website.

 ePosters: In addition to a physical poster, all presenters are required to upload an ePoster.
 Posters should be in PowerPoint or PDF format and no more than 8 slides, excluding Title and Disclosures slides (first two slides).
-Scannable 2D barcodes will be placed beside your printed poster to allow attendees with mobile devices immediate access to your abstract, poster, and audio narration if provided.
+QR codes will be placed beside your printed poster to allow attendees with mobile devices immediate access to your abstract, poster and audio narration if provided.

 The online viewer allows attendees to examine every detail of your poster while protecting content from download or re-use.
 The presenting author will receive a link and login credentials (email address and presentation number) from email@example.com with instructions to upload the ePoster in mid-September.